 Combined with Gray’s focus on Leia learning how to be ‘just Leia’ and celebrate life even in the midst of immense suffering, you have a powerful matrix for recontexualizing Leia’s scripting in Return of the Jedi.
 Leia unbraiding her hair now becomes an act of assertion, of Leia choosing to be just herself over her role as princess or rebel leader.
 Rather than a demure domestication, Leia quite literally letting her hair down is an act of defiance in the face of immanent doom.
 She’s choosing to “dance now” (as Breha encourages her in PoA) and embrace joy rather than wallow in fear or anxiety.

-And that’s a goddamn gift.
+And that’s a gift.
 Just like Leia Huttslayer.
 In her two books, Gray has taken the two most sexist moments of the OT and turned them in their head.
 Bravo, Claudia Gray.
-Bra-fucking-vo.
+Bravo.